 One of the biggest downfalls on any trading strategy is failing to plan.
 Not having a trading plan in place when trading covered calls leaves you vulnerable to emotions and quick decisions.

 When you trade without a plan, you will enter a position and have it move against you, leaving you frozen like a deer in the headlights.
 When trading without a plan, you let emotion take over your decision making.
-It is impossible to leave emotion out of trading, but letting it make the decisions for you is a great way to ruin your portfolio.
+It is impossible to leave emotion out of trading, but allowing it to make the decisions for you is a great way to ruin your portfolio.

 A covered call trade can follow one of three scenarios:

-- The underlying stock rises above your strike price, your shares will get called away at expiration.
+- The underlying stock rises above your strike price; your shares will get called away at expiration.

-- For example, you own 100 shares of The Option Prophet (sym: TOP) at $45 and you sell 1 call contract at the 50 strike.
+- For example, you own 100 shares of The Option Prophet (sym: TOP) at $45, and you sell 1 call contract at the 50 strike.
 This is a covered call.
-If TOP is trading at $51 at expiration your call option would be assigned and you would sell your 100 TOP shares at $50.
+If TOP is trading at $51 at expiration, your call option would be assigned, and you would sell your 100 TOP shares at $50.
 You would make money on the increase in the underlying plus the credit for which you sold the call option.
 No further action needs to be taken on your part.